What does royalty-free mean?

-Many stock photo sites offer trial periods that allow you to get 10 or more stock photos for free.
-By using all of them, you can get over 100 free stock images.
+Many stock photo sites offer trial periods that allow you to get free of 10 or more stock photos.
+You can get over 100 free stock images using all of them.
 Some of the best free trials include:

 - Adobe Stock – 10, 25, or 40 free images

 - Canva – 1st month free, you can get unlimited downloads

 - Bigstock – 35 free images or videos.

 Some stock photo sites have a free collection of stock images that you may use at zero cost but require attribution.
 Others hand out free images if you create a free account or sign up for their newsletter.
 Some of the best examples include:

 - Adobe Stock: a collection of 1 million images.